This glossary is not an exhaustive list, but reflects some of the key words or terms that could be used in all aspects of adult safeguarding work.

-OASys (Offender Assessment System) a standardised process for the assessment of offenders, developed jointly by the National Probation Service and the Prison Service.
+OAS (Offender Assessment System) a standardised process for the assessment of offenders, developed jointly by the National Probation Service and the Prison Service.

 Out of Hours or EDT (Emergency Duty Teams) are social services teams that respond to out-of-hours referrals where intervention from the council is required to protect a vulnerable child or adult, and where it would not be safe, appropriate or lawful to delay that intervention to the next working day.